scarisey/bastion/README.md

 Derive this typeclass on two type parameters at the same time seems not trivial with Shapeless, and I just don't find how with Magnolia.
 As I was trying to implement it, the obvious way for me was to encode the data type A in a simplistic representation, for which the contract is known by any decoder.
-Since the majority of the translating labor is to convert fields from a product type A to fields of the same name of a type B, I just use the dynamics feature of Scala to achieve this translating.
+Since the majority of the translating labor is to convert fields from a product type A to fields of the same name of a type B, I just use the dynamics feature of Scala to achieve this translation.
-So yes, this library will warn you of **mismatch on field names only at runtime**.

-So there are three types that you will manipulate through this library :
+So there are four types that you will manipulate through this library :

   * ***DynamicRepr***, which represents the encoding of the type you want to convert from
   * ***DynamicReprEncode***, which is the contract for instances of encoders from a specific type to DynamicRepr
   * ***Decoder***, which is the contract for instances of decoders from any DynamicRepr to a specific type
+  * ***DecodingState***, that you may need if you implement your own decoder, which represents the current state of a decoder.

 It should be enough the majority of time to make the imports below and call the convert method that will use instance of Encode and Decode in the implicit scope :
 ```scala